-In order to demonstrate satisfactory academic progress toward completion of a program, a student must maintain a specific phase grade point average and must progress through the program at a specific minimum pace.
-Satisfactory academic progress is evaluated at the end of each phase, and these standards apply to all regular students.
+In order to demonstrate satisfactory academic progress toward completion of a program, a student must maintain a specific course grade point average and must progress through the program at a specific minimum pace.
+Satisfactory academic progress is evaluated at the end of each phase.
+These standards apply to all regular students.